Help!! I’m struggling with any-asana

 It`s the journey not the destination

 To begin with we should bear in mind that there is no final perfect posture, we are all unique and what comes easily to one, could be incredibly challenging for another.
 Yoga teaches us to honour our limitations and gently nudge them each day to take our practice and self to new limits.
 It can be frustrating to be working on a posture each day and feel that you are getting nowhere.
-In reality there are most likely positive changes each time you practice, changes so subtle that you wouldn’t perceive the differences.
+There are most likely positive changes each time you practice, changes so subtle that you wouldn’t perceive the differences.
 But there are ways to help you deepen the practice and support yourself on the journey towards feeling more comfortable in your chosen posture.

 The breath which guides us through our practice is also the marker of when we have pushed ourselves too far.
 The breath is the first to go when we begin to struggle, and we must remember to keep it smooth, deep and even.
-On the inhale we lengthen the body to find extra space and on the exhale we slip deeper into the posture.
-By concentrating on the breath we can fine tune the movements of our bodies and allow them to gradually open up to the practice over time.
+On the inhale we lengthen the body to find extra space and on the exhale, we slip deeper into the posture.
+By concentrating on the breath, we can fine tune the movements of our bodies and allow them to gradually open up to the practice over time.

 Mind Over Matter

 ‘Practice and all is coming.’
 This is a famous quote from Sri K Pattabhi Jois, the fore-father of the Ashtanga yoga practice.
 He meant that attending one class a week and doing nothing in between times will not help you progress in your yoga.
-We need to do a little each day over a consistent period of time.
+We need to do a little each day over a consistent period.
 Accepting that you will not achieve the splits in 6 weeks (no matter what the internet splits challenge says!) is the first step.
 But 6 weeks of consistent, daily practice will get you a lot closer to the splits than if you did very little.
 To achieve this level of dedication you need to get on your mat every day and do something.
-It’s about building habits and over-riding the thoughts in your head that say ‘You can’t!’
+It’s about building habits and over-riding the thoughts in your head that say, ‘You can’t!’

 Take a step back

 You may be working on headstand posture (sirsasana) but finding it difficult to curl up into the little ball, or to walk your feet in close enough to tip your weight.
 Taking a step back and practicing preparatory postures is a great way to build up the strength, flexibility and confidence to move onto the next level, when you’re ready to do that.
 You could also try introducing the posture and its preparatory poses into your daily practice.
-That way by the end of the week you could have spent between 14 and 35 minutes working on that one posture – that will surely help you on the way to discovering more about yourself and your yoga.
+That way by the end of the week you could have spent between 14- and 35-minutes working on that one posture – that will surely help you on the way to discovering more about yourself and your yoga.